C2SM/spack-c2sm/docs/UpstreamManagement.rst

 Uninstall upstream
 ----------------------
-The upstream instances are uninstalled for each tag through a common `Jenkinks plan(Uninstall upstream) <https://jenkins-mch.cscs.ch/job/Spack/job/spack-delete-upstream/>`_ .
+The upstream instances are uninstalled for each tag through a common `Jenkinks plan (Uninstall upstream) <https://jenkins-mch.cscs.ch/job/Spack/job/spack-delete-upstream/>`_ .
 No manual deletion of files in g110 needed.
 In case multiple tags of spack-c2sm use the same version of an upstream a mechanism is programmed that checks if a given upstream is still used for future releases.
 In that case the upstream is not removed.

 .. image:: pictures/upstream_scheme.png

-   :alt: Exemplary installation scheme of upstream instances
+   Installation scheme of upstream instances